AMD FSR Ray Regeneration

 ML-powered real-time denoising

-AMD FSR™ Ray Regeneration is a standalone, machine learning-powered real-time denoiser that integrates seamlessly with any game engine, enabling high-quality visuals by denoising inputs from ray-traced workloads.
+AMD FSR™ Ray Regeneration is a standalone, machine learning-powered real-time denoiser that integrates with any game engine, enabling high-quality visuals by denoising inputs from ray-traced workloads.

 Requiring AMD RDNA™ 4 architecture graphics, it works best when combined with other AMD FSR “Redstone” technologies to transforming noisy outputs from ray tracing into a clean, coherent image.